pdmade/pdmade-stack/src/pages/index.md

     content: Online email campaigns for mailing lists and lead generation are one of the best ways to stay in contact with potential clients.
   - title: Search Engine Optimization
-    content: I follow SEO best practices and know how to keep your site fast and crawlable, keeping the search engines happy.
+    content: Following SEO best practices and ensuring your site is fast and mobile-friendly are critical to keeping the search engines happy.
 - type: testimonialsblock
   template: testimonialsblock
   title: Testimonials